marcellbarsony/obsidian/Networking/Services/DNS/General.md

 ### Resolver

-**Resolvers** perform name resolution locally in the computer or router — they are not authoritative DNS servers.
+**Resolvers** perform name resolution locally in the computer or router — they are not authoritative DNS servers

 <!-- }}} -->